laravel/docs/precognition.md

 </template>
 ```

-We will augment this implementation to add live validation powered by Laravel Precognition.
-First we will create a precognitive form, passing through the method, url, and Inertia form.
+To augment this implementation to add live validation powered by Laravel Precognition, first we will create a precognitive form, passing through the method, url, and initial data.
 We may also use `form.submit(config)` in place of `form.post(url, config)`:

 ```vue
 <script setup>